James is a partner in the Disputes and Investigations group, and is co-head of our International Arbitration group.

 - The Reed Group in relation to its very significant claim for over-accounted VAT during the period 1973 to 1996, appealed through to the Court of Appeal.

-James is recognised as a leading individual for International Arbitration in Chambers and Partners 2023.
-He is also recommended for Regulatory Investigations and Corporate Crime, Commercial Litigation: Premium and International Arbitration in Legal 500 2023.
+James is recognised as a leading individual for International Arbitration in Legal 500, 2024.
+James is also ranked in Chambers for International Arbitration.